-Example: Instagram Hyperlapse communicates the benefit of using the app in first few screens.
-As you can see in the image, the app doesn’t talk about the functionality or how the app works, but instead communicates that it lets you create amazing timelapses.
+Example: Instagram Hyperlapse communicates the benefit of using the app in the first few screens.
+The app doesn’t talk about the functionality or how the app works, but instead communicates that it lets you create amazing timelapses.

 Function Oriented onboarding

 In this technique, the key functionality of an app is communicated.
-The goal of this onboarding is get user started with the main functionalities of the app
+The goal of this onboarding is to get the user started with the main functionalities of the app.

-When to use: If you app is complex with large number of features, use this onboarding technique to onboarding the user.
-However do not onboard obvious function or shows where the icon is place, keep it minimal and onboard only one function per page.
+When to use: If you app is complex with a large number of features, use this onboarding technique to onboard the user.
+However do not onboard obvious function or show where the icon is placed, keep it minimal and onboard only one function per page.

 Example: Clear app has a gesture driven interface and this distinctiveness introduces a new set of challenges for the publisher to convey the non-standard interactions used in the app.Clear app uses function oriented onboarding, communicating this non-standard interactions and the app’s functionality.